 Goodwill accepts most donations

-We welcome your donations of high-quality items at locations throughout Minnesota and in Hudson, WI.
-These items are then sold in area Goodwill stores, supporting local programs that prepare people for work.
+We welcome your donations of high-quality items at locations throughout Minnesota and western Wisconsin.
+These items are then sold in area Goodwill stores, supporting local programs that eliminate barriers to work and independence.

 Goodwill accepts these items